Access All Areas

 - 20% of assistance dog owners surveyed said that a minicab or taxi arrived but the driver drove off without even speaking to them.

 The next big moment in our Access All Areas campaign will be holding a mass lobby in Parliament on 19 June.
 We aim to connect as many guide dog owners as possible with their MPs to help build support for this vital campaign.
-We will be sharing ways for campaigners to get involved shortly.

 We will then contact you via email with our latest campaign news and activity and how you can get involved.
 From signing petitions and sharing posts on social media, to writing to MPs; our campaigns community help us to drive change.
 Will you help us make a difference?